nestordemeure/linearScore/README.md

 Which here translates to our separator being orthogonal to the vector going from the origin to the mean of the differences.
 Meaning that the coordinate of the mean are the score we are looking for.

-We use only non trivially separable couples because the other couples are in a quadrant that contains no informations.
+We use only non trivially separable couples because the other couples are in a quadrant that contains no informations and hence can be ignored (as long as we can recover from a mean that is not in this same quadrant).

+## References

+I found no such algorithm in the litterature but it seems highly probable that it is only a reinvention of an existing idea.